ryanfrohar/compressive-sensing/README.md

 #### Files in the Testing folder:
 * inputSignal.dat -
 * inputSignal.txt -
-* randomGenerator.c -
+* randomGenerator.c - This file contains the function used to generate random numbers for testing.
-* inputSignal.txt -

 ## Execution